Hexachlorobenzene: Toxicology

-Material has relatively low acute toxicity but is toxic because of its persistent and cumulative nature in body tissues in rich lipid content.
+Hexachlorobenzene has relatively low acute toxicity but is persistent and cumulative nature in body tissues in rich lipid content.

-Hexachlorobenzene is an animal carcinogen and is considered to be a probable human carcinogen.
-After its introduction as a fungicide in 1945, for crop seeds, this toxic chemical was found in all food types.
-Hexachlorobenzene was banned from use in the United States in 1966.

-This material has been classified by the International Agency for Research on Cancer (IARC) as a Group 2B carcinogen (possibly carcinogenic to humans).
+Hexachlorobenzene has been classified by the International Agency for Research on Cancer (IARC) as a Group 2B carcinogen (possibly carcinogenic to humans).
 Animal carcinogenicity data for hexachlorobenzene show increased incidences of liver, kidney (renal tubular tumours) and thyroid cancers.
 Chronic oral exposure in humans has been shown to give rise to a liver disease (porphyria cutanea tarda), skin lesions with discoloration, ulceration, photosensitivity, thyroid effects, bone effects and loss of hair.
 Neurological changes have been reported in rodents exposed to hexachlorobenzene.
 Hexachlorobenzene may cause embryolethality and teratogenic effects.
 Human and animal studies have demonstrated that hexachlorobenzene crosses the placenta to accumulate in foetal tissues and is transferred in breast milk.

 HCB is very toxic to aquatic organisms.
 It may cause long term adverse effects in the aquatic environment.
 Therefore, release into waterways should be avoided.
 It is persistent in the environment.
 Ecological investigations have found that biomagnification up the food chain does occur.
 Hexachlorobenzene has a half-life in the soil of between 3 and 6 years.
 Risk of bioaccumulation in an aquatic species is high.